dwarvesf/playground/01_literature/visitor-design-pattern.md

 date: 2024-07-12
 description: "Visitor is a behavioral design pattern that lets you separate algorithms from the objects on which they operate."
 authors:
-  - .taipn
+  - taipn
 ---

 ![](assets/visitor-design-pattern.pdf)

 ![illustration](assets/visitor-design-pattern-1.webp)

-# What is the Visitor Design Pattern?
+## What is the Visitor Design Pattern?

 **Visitor** is a behavioral design pattern that lets you separate algorithms from the objects on which they operate.